Saihajpreet-Kaur/Project_Dictionary/README.md

 - **Google Fonts - Poppins**
   [CDN Link](https://fonts.googleapis.com/css2?family=Poppins&display=swap)
   - Used for clean and modern typography throughout the app.

+  ### 🛠️ **Technical Implementation**

+- The application uses the **[Dictionary API](https://dictionaryapi.dev/)** to **fetch word data** such as meanings, phonetic transcriptions, examples, and synonyms.

+- **JavaScript** is used to:
+  - Make API requests and handle asynchronous data fetching.
+  - Dynamically update the HTML elements based on the search results.
+  - Manage additional functionalities like voice input (Speech Recognition) and search history.

+- **CSS** is applied to:
+  - Style the layout, create a clean dark theme, and add visual effects.
+  - Ensure the app is **responsive** and **user-friendly** across desktop and mobile devices.
 ---
 ## 📦 How to Run the Project